 MEET THE RESEARCHER

 Ashok Panigrahy, MD, is Associate Professor of Radiology at the University of Pittsburgh School of Medicine.
-Dr. Panigraphy serves as the Radiologist-In-Chief for Pediatric Radiology at the Children’s Hospital of Pittsburgh, where he also works as a member of the Brain Care Institute.
-Dr. Panigraphy specializes as a researcher in using different imaging techniques to evaluate the health and wellness of newborns and fetuses.
+Dr. Panigrahy serves as the Radiologist-In-Chief for Pediatric Radiology at the Children’s Hospital of Pittsburgh, where he also works as a member of the Brain Care Institute.
+Dr. Panigrahy specializes as a researcher in using different imaging techniques to evaluate the health and wellness of newborns and fetuses.